Diagnosis

 Lubricate your eyes

-Try over-the-counter artificial tears.
+Try nonprescription artificial tears.
 These eyedrops can help relieve dry eyes.

 Control dandruff and mites

-If you have dandruff that's contributing to your blepharitis, ask your doctor to recommend a dandruff shampoo.
+If you have dandruff that may be contributing to your blepharitis, ask your healthcare professional to recommend a dandruff shampoo.
 Using a dandruff shampoo might relieve your blepharitis signs and symptoms.

-Using tea tree oil shampoo on your eyelids daily might help deal with mites.
-Or try gently scrubbing your lids once a week with 50% tea tree oil, which is available over-the-counter.
-Contact your doctor if you don't see improvement in six weeks.
+Contact your healthcare professional if you don't see improvement in six weeks.
 And stop using tea tree oil if it irritates your skin or eyes.

 Alternative medicine

-No alternative medicine treatments have been proved to ease the symptoms of blepharitis.
-However, a diet rich in omega-3 fatty acids or supplements containing omega-3 fatty acids might help blepharitis associated with rosacea.
+No alternative medicines have been proved to ease the symptoms of blepharitis.
+However, a diet rich in omega-3 fatty acids or supplements containing omega-3 fatty acids might help blepharitis linked with rosacea.
 Omega-3 fatty acids are found in foods such as salmon, tuna, trout, flaxseed and walnuts.
 More study is needed.

 Preparing for your appointment